 In addition to a general education, coursework includes biomedical sciences, legal aspects of health information, coding and management of clinical data, statistics, data analysis, database management, quality improvement methods and computer technology applied to health information systems.

-After graduating, many health information management professionals choose to earn the entry-level Registered Health Information Technician (RHIT) and Registered Health Information Administrator (RHIA) credentials by successfully completing a national certification exam.
+After graduating, many health information management professionals choose to earn their credentials as either a registered health information technician or a registered health information administrator by successfully completing a national certification exam.
 Additional certifications are available and may be based on a combination of education and experience.

 Learn More About a Career as a Health Information Manager